luciotudisco/properties-prices-register/README.md

 ## UI

-An Algolia-backed demo UI with the available data can be found [here](https://dashboard.algolia.com/interface-demos/dc3c78f1-ee11-41da-a0bc-2d41a464064f?utm_medium=page_link&utm_source=dashboard)
+An algolia-backed UI with the available data can be found at [https://irishpropertiesprices.com/](https://irishpropertiesprices.com/)